COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ## Purposes of Our Game

 Our target audience is mainly primary and secondary school children who are looking for a simple and positive game to enjoy but it is also suitable for people of any age to play.
 For the development, we chose the Agile Development Process.
-The reason for this choice is because the game market is highly competitive and we would like to adopt the Time-To-Market strategy.
-The Agile Development Process is a good fit for our strategy.
-We have concluded that we're able to complete this goal under some deep analysis of condition such as possibility, difficulty, work time period etc.
+The reason for this choice is because the game market is highly competitive, which prompt us to adopt the Time-To-Market strategy and the Agile Development Process is a good fit for this strategy.
+After much delibration, we have concluded that we're able to complete this goal under some deep analysis of condition such as possibility, difficulty, work time period etc..

 <a id='members'></a>